Master Limited Partnership Investing for New Investors

 - AllianceBernstein Holding L.P. provides investment management services to institutional, retail, and private clients throughout the world.

 Things to Remember About Master Limited Partnerships

-As a new investor, there are a few things to remember when considering trading shares of master limited partnerships.
-This is by no means a comprehensive list.
+As a new investor, there are a few things to remember when considering trading shares of master limited partnerships:

 - You will receive a K-1 tax form for your portion of the profits and losses, which you will be responsible for declaring on your personal income tax filing.

 - You can usually identify a master limited partnership by the initials L.P. at the end of the company’s name.